ddjanic/Any-Meter-Manager-Telegram-Bot/README.md

-# Image Processing Telegram Bot
+# Telegram Bot: Any Meter Manager & Values Recognition

 Image processing telegram bot with tensorflow lite and opencv using python